 - In front of a One fish, Two Fish, Red Fish, Blue Fish (1960) mural sits the Wump of Gump, a seven-humped creature belonging to Mr. Gump.
 Children can climb around and onto the Wump, pretending to ride behind Mr. Gump.
 Quotes from the story surround the characters and the scenes, allowing families to read favorite portions of the story aloud as they play.

 - Behind tall Truffula Trees from The Lorax (1971), visitors enter The Island of Sala-ma-Sond from Yertle the Turtle and Other Stories (1958).
 In this area there is a tall, sculpted stack of turtles with Mack on the bottom and King Yertle on the top.
-Next to the sculpture is an empty stone throne and fifteen soft foam turtles.
+Next to the sculpture are soft foam turtles.
 Children create their own stack, balancing the turtles higher and higher.

-- In Horton’s Whoville Band, visitors find Horton holding the clover in his trunk, as well as the Wickersham Brothers, Vlad Vlad-i-koff, and the kangaroos from Horton Hears a Who!
-(1954) Next to Horton, fanciful Who instruments line the wall for children to play.
+- In Horton’s Whoville, visitors find Horton holding the clover in his trunk, as well as the Wickersham Brothers, Vlad Vlad-i-koff, and the kangaroos from Horton Hears a Who!
+(1954).
+Buttons behind Horton produce a variety of sounds.

 - In The Cat in the Hat exhibit visitors step into Ted Geisel’s imaginary world he created as the renowned author Dr. Seuss.
 The first character that visitors encounter is the three-dimensional figure of the famous character from the book The Cat in the Hat (1957).
-The arms, legs and tail of the Cat can be arranged in different poses andchildren can see how high they can stack up soft sculptural books, plates and cakes.
+This interactive Cat sculpture has parts visitors can move.